Laura Igaune

 Laura Igaune (10 February 1988) is a Latvian athlete who specializes in the discus throw and hammer throw.
 Igaune achieved her best result in hammer throw of 71.61 m on April 19, 2019, in Durham, NC United States, which is the Latvian national record.
 Her personal record in discus throw is 51.17 m.

+Iguane qualified for the Olympics while working as an assistant coach for the Elon Phoenix track and field team.